- Food and Cooking»

 How to Make Flat Beans with Tomatoes for Dinner

 Little info about Flat Beans

 A flat bean, also called Romano beans or Italian beans is a long bean with a wide edible pod.
 It usually grows on climbing vines.
 It’s a very common vegetable in the Netherlands and many people grow them in their garden or even on their balcony.
-It was common use to cut the bean into long diagonal slices before they were cooked and they use a Rotary Bean Slicerlike the one in the picture to do that.
+It was common use to cut the bean into long diagonal slices before they were cooked and they use a like the one in the picture to do that.
 I’ve used one like that for many years.
+Rotary Bean Slicer

 It was a very handy kitchen help, but I actually never really liked the flat beans cooked that way.
 So one day I decided to cut the beans in small pieces and as I very much like to sauté my vegetables, I just swiftly sautéed those beans in a frying pan in a bit of oil until they were tender.
 Less work and I like them a lot better that way.

 Are Flat Beans a Common Vegetable Where You Live?

 - 1 package Flat beans, or 2 if you are big eaters

 - 2 spoons Oil, I always use Olive Oil

 - Take the beans out of the package and cut off their head and tail with a sharp knife.